-Why Hire Brett Metcalf, Criminal Defense Attorney, P.A.
+Why Hire Metcalf Falls, Criminal Defense Attorneys, P.A.

 The penalties for theft are serious.
 You’re looking at fines and court costs, incarceration, probation, and worst of all, a permanent criminal record.
 A theft offense makes you appear untrustworthy.
 Even if you complete your sentence without an issue, people hold this mistake against you for a long time, making it hard to go to school, get loans, keep a job, or rent a home.